Making precious memories: How to make a cushion using ties.

 Over to you.

-What do you think of the idea of making a keepsake cushion to remember a loved one?
+What do you think of the idea of using clothes or other accessories to remember a loved one?
 Have you made anything similar or do you have any ideas or tips to share?
 As always, I’d love to hear from you.

 Pin to your board for later: